 4. Once cooled, strain out the leaves and refrigerate the oil until further use.

 Want to use catnip oil for daily use?
 You can do so through these methods:

-• Topically (as an insect repellent): To make natural insect repellent, combine catnip essential oil, natural witch hazel and distilled water as seen in this recipe from Wellness Mama10 or dilute with a carrier oil or aloe vera gel to apply or spray on skin.11
+• Topically (as an insect repellent): To make natural insect repellent, combine catnip essential oil, natural witch hazel and distilled water or dilute with a carrier oil or aloe vera gel to apply or spray on skin.10

 Is Catnip Oil Safe?

 Overall, catnip oil is a safe essential oil.
 However, it must not be used undiluted, especially in areas near your eyes or mucous membranes and must not be taken internally without a physician's advice.12 Catnip oil isn't recommended for pregnant women and must be kept away from children as well.